jagannathpanigrahi313/DSA/chai aur code .md

 score = 4 , here it is assignment operator

 # Lecture 7
-Q ) write a program that checks if the user wants to order Green Tea. if the user types "Green Tea," the program should confirm their order.
+Q (if satement) write a program that checks if the user wants to order Green Tea. if the user types "Green Tea," the program should confirm their order.
 ```cpp
 #include <iostream>
 #include <string>